alefiury/Speech-Synthesis-Evaluation-System/README.md

 To use Heroku you need to add a Database add-on, I recommend using the "Heroku Postgres" because is easy to use (and cheap 😉)

-After adding a database, deploy the app normally: the `release` process in `Procfile` runs `flask --app main.py init-db` automatically, so you do not need to open Heroku bash and run manual `flask shell` commands.
+After adding a database, deploy the app normally: the `release` process in `Procfile` runs `FLASK_APP=main.py flask init-db` automatically, so you do not need to open Heroku bash and run manual `flask shell` commands.

 ## Author